ClickHouse/clickhouse-odbc/README.md

 - for 32-bit applications (and drivers) execute `%systemdrive%\Windows\SysWoW64\Odbcad32.exe`
 - for 64-bit applications (and drivers) execute `%systemdrive%\Windows\System32\Odbcad32.exe`

-For full description of ODBC configuration mechanism in Windows, as well as for the case when you want to learn how to manually register a driver and have a full control on configuration in general, see:
+For the full description of the ODBC configuration mechanism in Windows, as well as for the case when you want to learn how to manually register a driver and have a complete control over the configuration process in general, see:

 - [Installing and Configuring the ODBC Software](https://docs.microsoft.com/en-us/sql/odbc/reference/install/installing-and-configuring-the-odbc-software)